CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL03.md

-# Exercise 03: Migrating a Database to Azure MySQL
+# Lab 03: Migrating a Database to Azure MySQL

+## Lab Scenario

 In this lab, you'll migrate a database from MySQL Workbench to Azure MySQL.
 Using the Migration Wizard in MySQL Workbench, you'll configure source and target settings, test the connection, and complete the migration.
 Afterward, in the Azure portal, you'll verify the successful migration of the database within the specified resource group.
 This exercise demonstrates the efficient transfer of a database to Azure's cloud environment.

+## Lab objectives:

+In this lab you will perform:

++   Task 01: Migrate the created database to azure MySQL database
++   Task 02: Review the migrated database

-## Task 01: Migrate the created database to azure MySQL database
+### Task 01: Migrate the created database to azure MySQL database

 1. In MYSQL workbench On Tool bar select **Database**